rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 returning the product of the two numbers.
 It assumes that numbers can be parsed as integers.
 If parsing fails, the server crashes.

-To test the behavior of the server, we use the following client:
+To test the behavior of the server, we use the following client (`client.py`):

 ```py
 import socket